Documentation Index

 • The GPU driver is not installed by default.

-• If you use the default GPU driver provided by NAVER Cloud Platform, check the corresponding item for automatic installation upon creating a server.
+• To use the default GPU driver provided by the NAVER Cloud Platform, select the corresponding item.
+If selected, it is automatically installed when the server is created.

 • Return protection helps prevent the accidental return of servers.
 Enable return protection for servers with essential roles.